ElenaMarch/SredinniyRidge_Kamchatka/README.md

 ## SredinniyRidge_Kamchatka
 # Volcanoes in Cryosphere, Kuril-Kamchatka arc

 The web map over Kuril-Kamchatka glaciation and volcanoes is build in the Laboratory of Informatic Technologies and Geoecology of the Institute of Volcanology and Seismology, Russia.
+The url: https://elenamarch.github.io/SredinniyRidge_Kamchatka/

 It is aimed to be a complex multi-scaled GIS putting together available data on volcanic activity and glacialtion of the region.
 The map is a "work in progress" product.